johnj974/Mystery-shack-e-store/README.md

     <article class="markdown-body entry-content p-3 p-md-6" itemprop="text"><h1><a id="user-content-your-projects-name" class="anchor" aria-hidden="true" href="#your-projects-name"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M4 9h1v1H4c-1.5 0-3-1.69-3-3.5S2.55 3 4 3h4c1.45 0 3 1.69 3 3.5 0 1.41-.91 2.72-2 3.25V8.59c.58-.45 1-1.27 1-2.09C10 5.22 8.98 4 8 4H4c-.98 0-2 1.22-2 2.5S3 9 4 9zm9-3h-1v1h1c1 0 2 1.22 2 2.5S13.98 12 13 12H9c-.98 0-2-1.22-2-2.5 0-.83.42-1.64 1-2.09V6.25c-1.09.53-2 1.84-2 3.25C6 11.31 7.55 13 9 13h4c1.45 0 3-1.69 3-3.5S14.5 6 13 6z"></path></svg>
     </a>Mystery Shack</h1>

-<p>The Mystery Shack is an e-commerce site which allows customers to purchase wacky online goods, It was originally going to be an agristore for
+<p>The Mystery Shack is an e-commerce site which allows customers to purchase wacky online goods, the owners decided to concentrate on the weird and wonderful,
-  the farming industry but because farmers have no money the owners decided to concentrate on the weird and wonderful, Unfortunately there are not many products for sale at the moment but hopefully enough to give customers the idea of what the future site can become.
+  Unfortunately there are not many products for sale at the moment but hopefully enough to give customers the idea of what the future site can become.
 Customers can browse the products on the site, the site has all the functions of an e-commerce site with the customer once they are registered be able to add products to their cart and proceed to a checkout area where they can amend their order or they can proceed to a payment area where they can enter delivery and payment options using